How to Stay Sexually Pure

 Love satisfies, and lust intensifies.
 The more sexual immorality you partake in, the more intense it becomes.
 David disregarded God’s commandment, and his lust intensified, which led to his downfall.

-Spring was a time when kings went out to the battlefield.
-They wouldn’t necessarily lead the battle, but they would go behind their army.
-On this occasion, the Bible tells us that David had stayed back in his palace.
-That was not what he was supposed to do.
+On this occasion, the Bible tells us that David got into trouble when he decided to stay home instead of going to battle like kings usually did in the spring.
 The Lord had called David to fight the Philistines; David was anointed by the Lord to be on the battlefield, not in the palace during times of battle.

 Find the balance in your life.
 Ask the Holy Spirit to guide your mind.
 You don’t want to be too bored, that you are led into traps, and you don’t want to be too busy that you’re ignoring the Holy Spirit’s beckoning for your time.

 That open door is either your eyes or your ears; for most men, it’s their eyes and for most women, it’s their ears.
-We have to protect our eyes because they’re gates the enemy can use to plant lustful seeds in our hearts.
+We have to protect our sexual purity by protecting our eyes because they’re gates the enemy can use to plant lustful seeds in our hearts.

 The truth is that lust makes you feel unsatisfied with what you have.
 At times, it may be tempting to feel as though life would be better with someone else, but secrecy feeds the lust.
 If you fall into that lie, not only will you be throwing away everything that God has given you but it shows an ungrateful heart towards God.

-He did not realize it was about him, so Nathan rebuked him.
-David stole what was not his, he took Uriah’s wife for himself.
+In this well known story, David stole what was not his (2 Samuel 12:1-4).
+He took Uriah’s wife for himself.
 It’s interesting to note that in the account of this incident in 2 Samuel, Bathsheba is referred to as the wife of Uriah until the death of the child she had with David.
-Afterward, she was mentioned by her name––Bathsheba.
+Afterward, she was mentioned by her name–Bathsheba.

 Why?